arjunkhode/JavaScript-interview-preparation/README.md

 	callerObject.printWord.apply(func);//'this' becomes func

 If you reference (copy) a function to a variable and run the variable, `this` inherits the scope from the variable and not the originally referred function

 	func2 = callerObject.printWord;
 	func2(); //returns “Hello” which is taken from the global scope and not from callerObject

 If we have two nested objects and a function inside the inner object, `this` of that function returns the inner object.
-And 'this' of the inner object returns the outer object.
-When objects cascade, this propagates from inside to outside one step at a time.
+When objects cascade, `this` of the contained function propagates from inside to outside one step at a time.

+	var obj = {func: {
+		b: function(){
+			console.log(this)
+			}
+		}
+	}

+	obj.func.b();// returns func object

 4. `new` keyword.
   ```